bbauska/LFS170x/readme.md

 Well, think about this: if you run a small pizza shop on Mars, you close out your register for the day, and you need to deposit funds into your bank account, and that is a bank on Wall Street, New York City, and under the best case scenario, that's a 26-minute roundtrip, you can see how centralized models of the Internet aren't going to scale.

-So, if you ask me, I really believe technologies like blockchain and supporting technologies like IPFS are the enabling technologies to allow humans to continue to trade and interact and conduct commerce with each other when we become a multi-planetary society.
+If you ask me, I really believe technologies like blockchain and supporting technologies like IPFS are the enabling technologies to allow humans to continue to trade and interact and conduct commerce with each other when we become a multi-planetary society.
 And that's why I think there's a ton of potential in blockchain and it's something really exciting, and hopefully, you're all inspired to stay up-to-date with.

 ### <a id="ch6-7"></a>6.7 Chapter Summary